Nasdaq jumps 3.7%, most in four months, as Big Tech surges - WTMJ

 The Dow Jones Industrial Average, which is weighted less toward tech than the other two indexes, rose 30.30 points, or 0.1%, to 31,832.74.
 The Nasdaq gained 464.66 points to 13,073.82.

 The stocks recouped some of those losses Tuesday.
-Apple rose 4.1%, Nvidia climbed 8% and Tesla jumped 19.6% for the biggest gain in the S&P 500.
+Apple rose 4.1%, Nvdia climbed 8% and Tesla jumped 19.6% for the biggest gain in the S&P 500.

 Financial sector stocks, which had benefited from the rise in bond yields, were the biggest decliners Tuesday.
 Bank of America fell 2.2%, while American Express slid 3.4%.
 Banks and credit card issuers tend to do well when interest rates are rising because they get to charge higher rates on loans.